A dualization approach to the Ground State Subspace Classification of Abelian Higher Gauge Symmetry Models: Formalism for Abelian Higher Symmetry Models

 It will be seen later on that it is this double module structure the one that is responsible for the topological order of these class of models.
 As of the usual topological order is concern, only the $\text{hom}^{-1}$ and $\text{hom}_1$ are sufficient to reproduce its effects.
-However, we leave open the possibility for studying other more general $\text{hom}^{-p}$ and $\text{hom}_p$-module structures ($p \neq 0,1$), since the formalism would allow it, modulo the definition of a proper generalization of the map $d^p$.
+However, we leave open the possibility for studying other more general $\text{hom}^{-p}$ and $\text{hom}_p$-module structures ($p \neq 0,1$), since the formalism would allow it.